Fire Department Spotlight – Oakhill & District Fire Department – Oakhill, NS

-Corey Zinck is the Fire Chief of Oakhill Fire Department here in Nova Scotia.
-He’s been in the fire service since 1996 and joined the Dayspring Fire Department in 2003 as a Junior.
+Corey Zinck is the Fire Chief of Oakhill & District Fire Department here in Nova Scotia.
+He’s been in the fire service since 1996 when he joined the Dayspring Fire Department as a junior firefighter.
+He then joined the Oakhill & District Fire Department in 2003 as a full member.
 When he started out, he actually lived right across from the fire hall, so he can remember hearing the trucks go from a very young age.
 The Junior program is where it all started.

-Oakhill Chief for six years now, Cory joined alongside a few friends of his, and once he was in, he was hooked.
-We want to spotlight Cory and the entire Oakhill Fire Department for their tremendous dedication to saving lives and protecting the community they all know, serve, and love.
+Oakhill Chief for six years now, Corey joined alongside a few friends of his, and once he was in, he was hooked.
+We want to spotlight Corey and the entire Oakhill & District Fire Department for their tremendous dedication to saving lives and protecting the community they all know, serve, and love.

 Throughout the years, what has been your favorite memory with the department?